FST777/FreeBSD-OCI-images/containers/redis/README.md

 - Pull using `ghcr.io/fst777/redis:latest`

 # Image specific notes
+Configuration resides here:
+- `/usr/local/etc/redis.conf` for use with `redis-server`
+- `/usr/local/etc/sentinel.conf` for use with `redis-sentinel`

+When no command is issues, `redis-server` will start with the above configuration file as the sole argument.

+The default data path is `/data`, which is configured to be a volume.

 By default, redis listens on port 6397.
 This port is exposed by the image.